California DMV Points System: How does it Work?

 However:

-You can pay your fines and receive least 1-point anyway.
+You can pay your fines and receive at least 1 point anyway.
 Your auto insurance rates may go up, too.
 Or, choose to fight it through litigation with the help of a California traffic lawyer.
-You may want to consider the later if you’re a habitual offender at risk of losing their license!
+You may want to consider the latter if you’re a habitual offender at risk of losing your license!

-You will first want to check how man points are on your California license before you go about learning how to remove them.
-You may request CA driving records, showing the status of your license and any associated points you’ve gained from tickets and other incidents.
+You will first want to check how many points are on your California license before learning how to remove them.
+You may request CA driving records showing the status of your license and any associated points you’ve gained from tickets and other incidents.

 Once you have information about your driving records – you will: